hyundai-robotics/doc-Object-Detection-System/11-Specifications/Specifications4.md

 ### 11.4.2 EtherCAT

-EtherCAT is a registered trademark and a patented technology licensed through Beckhoff Automation GmbH in Germany.【344†source】
+EtherCAT is a registered trademark and a patented technology licensed through Beckhoff Automation GmbH in Germany.